Reinhard Heydrich: Early life

 His father was a German nationalist with loyalties to the Kaiser, who instilled patriotic ideas in his three children but was not affiliated with any political party until after World War I. The household was strict.
 Heydrich, initially a frail and sickly youth, was encouraged by his parents to exercise to build up his strength.
 He engaged his younger brother, Heinz, in mock fencing duels.
 He excelled in his schoolwork at the secular "Reformgymnasium", especially in the sciences.
 A talented athlete, he became an expert swimmer and fencer.
 He was shy, insecure, and was frequently bullied for his high-pitched voice and rumoured Jewish ancestry.
 These rumours increased after his maternal uncle Hans Krantz married a Hungarian Jew named Iza Jarmy.
-However, the family maintained cordial relations with the Jewish community; many Jewish students attended the Halle Conservatory, and its cellar was rented out to a Jewish salesman.
+His family maintained cordial relations with the Jewish community; many Jewish students attended the Halle Conservatory, and its cellar was rented out to a Jewish salesman.
 Heydrich was friends with Abraham Lichtenstein, son of the cantor.

 In 1918, World War I ended with Germany's defeat.
 In late February 1919, civil unrest—including strikes and clashes between communist and anti-communist groups—took place in Heydrich's home town of Halle.
-Under Defense Minister Gustav Noske's directives, a right-wing paramilitary unit was formed and ordered to "recapture" Halle.
-Heydrich, then 15 years old, joined Maercker's Volunteer Rifles (a paramilitary Freikorps unit).
+Under Defense Minister Gustav Noske's directives, paramilitary Freikorps units recaptured Halle.
+Heydrich, then 15 years old, joined the Freikorps Maercker's Volunteer Rifles.
 This was largely symbolic, as Heydrich was too young for military service.
 There is no evidence that he participated in the fighting, and when the skirmishes ended, he was part of the force assigned to protect private property.
 Heydrich began to form positive opinions about the Völkisch movement and anti-communism, as well as a distaste for the Treaty of Versailles and the positioning of the German-Polish border.
 Heydrich stated he joined the Deutschvölkischer Schutz- und Trutzbund (National German Protection and Shelter League), an antisemitic organisation.
 However, there is very little documentation of this, beyond a single postcard he received.

 As a result of the conditions of the Treaty of Versailles as well as Germany's large war debt, hyperinflation spread across Germany and many lost their life savings.
 Halle was not spared.
-By 1921, few townspeople there could afford a musical education at Bruno Heydrich's conservatory.
+By 1921, few townspeople there could afford a music education at Bruno Heydrich's conservatory.
 This led to a financial crisis for the Heydrich family.